MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/channels.md

 - [Teams license](/MicrosoftTeams/office-365-licensing)

-Apart from Dynamics 365 subscriptions, if you choose to use any third-party channels, you need to acquire subscriptions from those providers as well.
+Apart from Dynamics 365 subscriptions, if you choose to use any non-Microsoft channels, you need to acquire subscriptions from those providers as well.

 The following channels are currently available in the application: